operator-framework/community-operators/README.md

 ## Submitting your PR

 Review this [checklist](./docs/pull_request_template.md) upon creating a PR and after you acknowledged the contribution guidelines.
+Do not forget to add [ci.yaml](./docs/operator-versioning.md) to the top level of your operator.
+Otherwise only `semver` mode will be supported.

 ## Update your Operator